 Prices for the camp are based on double occupancy and include breakfast.
 Lunch, dinner, and drinks are available for an additional charge.
 Of the six tents, four feature double beds and two are outfitted with twin beds.

-The amber glow of the active volcanoes Nyriagongo and Nyiramuragira can be seen on most clear nights especially in the low season of April, May and November from Nkuringo Bwindi Gorilla Lodge accommodation in Bwindi Impenetrable Forest.
+The amber glow of the active volcanoes Nyiragongo and Nyamuragira can be seen on most clear nights especially in the low season of April, May and November from Nkuringo Bwindi Gorilla Lodge accommodation in Bwindi Impenetrable Forest.
 Many visitors that stay at the Nkuringo Bwindi Gorilla Lodge are always stunned by the amazing views of the Virunga Volcanoes.

 With our experience walking safari guides we have led various trips to the Virunga Volcanoes and some clients have summited the Mt.
-Nyirangongo in Congo and where we have many trek the volcano Mgahinga, Sabinyo and Muhavura in Uganda and Karisimbi and Visoke in Rwanda.
+Nyiragongo in Congo and where we have many treks the volcano Mgahinga, Sabinyo and Muhavura in Uganda and Karisimbi and Visoke in Rwanda.